Notes to Mental Imagery

 20. Bloor (1983) goes so far as to suggest (though without citing any evidence) that the later work of Wittgenstein largely grew out of the reaction to the imageless thought affair.
 Certainly one of the leading Würzburg school researchers, Karl Bühler, became a prominent psychology Professor in Vienna during the inter-war years, and Wittgenstein is known to have met him there, and seems to have been very struck (probably unfavorably) by his views (Toulmin, 1969; Bartley, 1973).
 Bühler also taught, and deeply influenced, the young Karl Popper (Popper, 1976), and undoubtedly his views would also have been quite familiar to the Vienna Circle positivists.
 (In the German speaking world at this time, the fields of philosophy and psychology were still closely institutionally as well as intellectually entwined.)

-21. Ever since Galton (1880, 1883) published his pioneering work on individual differences in imagery experience, it has been “well known” that some small minority of otherwise normal people report that they do not experience visual imagery at all.
+21. Ever since Galton (1880a, 1883) published his pioneering work on individual differences in imagery experience, it has been “well known” that some small minority of otherwise normal people report that they do not experience visual imagery at all.
 However, this phenomenon remains very poorly understood.
 Galton's evidence is essentially anecdotal, and his interpretation of his findings seems to be distinctly suspect (Brewer & Schommer-Aikins, 2006; Burbridge, 1994).
 Since his time, no systematic, quantitative research seems to have been done on “non-imagers” (although see Sommer (1978) and Thomas (1989) for case studies of individuals, and Faw (1997, 2009) for personal testimony and discussion).
-Even their incidence in the general population remains unknown (figures ranging from 10-12% (Abelson, 1979) to “less than 2%” have been suggested, but there is no sign of an objective basis for any of these estimates).
+Even the incidence, in the general population, of people who deny that they experience imagery, remains unknown (figures ranging from 10-12% (Abelson, 1979) to “less than 2%” have been suggested, but I have been able to locate no sign of an objective basis for any of these estimates).
 Despite this, both Danto (1958) and Lawrie (1970) insinuate that Ryle's views on imagery are only explicable if he was a “non-imager” of the sort described by Galton.
 Hannay (1971) (although he soon retreats) floats the same notion with regard not only to Ryle, but also to Shorter and Sartre.
+(Others have, reductionistically, attempted to explain even historical philosophical disputes, such as those amongst the 18th century Empiricists about the properties of ideas, in a similarly ad hominem way, as arising from individual differences in the vividness of imagery experienced by the parties involved (Fraser, 1891; Berman, 2008).
+Of course, there is no independent evidence whatsoever that these parties actually did have the postulated subjective differences in their imagery experience.)
 Similar ad hominem dismissals of anti-pictorialist arguments can also be found amongst contemporary psychologists.
-Kosslyn, for example, speculates that the leading anti-pictorialist psychologist, Pylyshyn, may be “one of the few (…) people who does not experience imagery” (see “What Shape Are a German Shepherd's Ears?” in Other Internet Resources, which is also the source for the “less than 2%” estimate for the proportion of non-imagers in the general population).
-In fact, however, throughout his writings on imagery Pylyshyn is frequently at considerable pains to make it clear that he in no way intends to cast doubt on the reality of imagery experience.
+Kosslyn, for example, speculates that the leading anti-pictorialist psychologist, Pylyshyn, may be “one of the few (…) people who does not experience imagery” (see “What Shape Are a German Shepherd's Ears?” in Other Internet Resources, which is also the source for the “less than 2%” estimate for the proportion of non-imagers in the general population; and c.f.
+Lewis, Borst & Kosslyn (2011 p.259)).
+Pylyshyn has responded to this with a direct denial (see “What Shape Are a German Shepherd's Ears?” in Other Internet Resources), although, in fact, an attentive reading of his earlier writings on imagery would already have shown him frequently taking pains to make it clear that he in no way intends to cast doubt on the reality of imagery experience.
 There is some evidence that when people know relatively little about the theoretical issues and empirical evidence concerning imagery there is a correlation between their inclination to believe in inner pictures and the (introspectively reported) vividness of their imagery (i.e., people with more vivid imagery are more likely to believe in inner pictures).
 However, this correlation disappears once they know more about the issues and evidence (Reisberg, Pearson, & Kosslyn, 2003).

 22. Sartre, indeed, is said to have experimented with the hallucinogenic drug mescaline as a young man, and to have not only experienced vivid hallucinations during his actual “trip,” but also distressing hallucinatory “afterflashes” for a considerable time following it (de Beauvoir, 1960; Riedlinger, 1982).
 As for Ryle, it is quite clear, particularly from chapter 3 of his On Thinking (1979), that although he did not regard all thought, or even all imaginative thought, as necessarily involving quasi-visual experience, he certainly accepted that it sometimes does.